Lab Members

 Alice Shen

-Alice is a first year Masters student in the Lifespan stream of the Clinical Psychology program at UVic.
+Alice is a second-year Masters student in the Lifespan stream of the Clinical Psychology program at UVic.
 Alice completed her Bachelor of Arts with an Honours Specialization in Psychology at Western University and worked as a Research Coordinator for an addictions medicine project at Fraser Health Authority.
 Her research interest involves biopsychosocial risk and protective factors underlying risky behaviours such as substance use and behavioural addictions, disordered eating, and non-suicidal self-injury.
 She is also interested in exploring how adult ADHD influences risky behaviours through factors such as emotion regulation, impulse control, and distress tolerance.
 Alice plans on taking a transdiagnostic and mixed-method approach to identify qualitative contextual gaps in the current literature and give a voice to people who are often overlooked in research and clinical settings.
 Her goal in research is to help implement effective primary prevention interventions that promote knowledge and skill-building to bolster resilience against common mental health issues.

 Daily Self-Monitoring Study Coordinator